-- Over public walkways; or - Near soffit vents or crawl space vents or other area where condensate or vapor could create a nuisance or hazard or cause property damage; or - Where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment. - Caulk all cracks, seams, and joints within 6 ft.
-(1.8 m) of the vent terminal. - Caulk around wall faceplate for weather-tight seal. - D0 N0T extend exposed vent pipe of indoor water heaters outside of the building. - This water heater requires its own separate venting system.
-DO NOT connect the exhaust vent to an existing vent pipe or chimney. - Observe minimum clearances.
-Vent terminals must be a minimum of 5.5 inches (14 cm) and a maximum of 24 inches (61 cm) apart horizontally. - Install indoor and outdoor water heaters such that air inlet and flue outlet are above anticipated snow level.
+- DO NOT terminate vent directly on brick or masonry surfaces.
+A rust-resistant, sheetmetal backing plate is recommended behind the vent. - Caulk all cracks, seams, and joints within 6 ft.
+(1.8 m) of the vent terminal. - Caulk around wall faceplate for weather-tight seal. - DO NOT extend exposed vent pipe of indoor water heaters outside of the building. - This water heater requires its own separate venting system.
+DO NOT connect the exhaust vent to an existing vent pipe or chimney. - Install indoor and outdoor water heaters such that air inlet and flue outlet are above anticipated snow level.

-Horizontal Vent Installation
+Horizontal Vent Installation AWARNING: